 With ongoing information technology consumerization, staff members independently install and use software, leaving the IT department uninvolved.
 This situation is referred to as shadow IT, and cloud services have become a large part of it.

-According to this report, shadow IT initiatives comprise 20% to 40% of company technology funding.
+According to various industry reports and surveys, shadow IT can account for 30% to 50% of total IT funding in organizations.
 That makes it a considerable piece of hard-to-track spending.
 As a result, you can face additional obstacles for cloud cost optimization.

 Apart from the increasing costs, shadow IT can compromise cloud security and lead to sensitive data leakage.
 Thereby, it can affect the reputation of the company.